isc-projects/kea/doc/guide/dhcp4-srv.rst

 identifier types as a parameter.
 Kea will check only those identifier types enumerated in host-reservation-identifiers.
 From a performance perspective, the number of identifier types should be kept to a minimum, ideally one.
-If your deployment uses several reservation types, please enumerate them from most- to least-frequently used, as this increases the chances of Kea finding the reservation using the fewest queries.
+If the deployment uses several reservation types, please enumerate them from most- to least-frequently used, as this increases the chances of Kea finding the reservation using the fewest queries.
 An example of host reservation identifiers looks as follows: